AIA & Solar

 Battery Storage and AIA — Important Update

-HMRC confirmed in 2024 that battery storage installed alongside (and operationally integrated with) solar PV qualifies for AIA / Full Expensing.
-Standalone batteries (no solar) have a more nuanced position.
-We work with our clients' accountants on the specific qualifying status.
+HMRC confirmed in 2024 that battery storage installed alongside (and operationally integrated with) solar PV qualifies for AIA.
+Standalone batteries (no solar) have a more nuanced position — one to confirm with your accountant before you commit.

 How to Claim AIA on Solar